 Make a Gift

-Throughout its distinguished history the University of Virginia Library has been the grateful recipient of countless gifts of rare books and manuscripts from loyal and generous alumni, faculty, and friends.
-These gifts, arriving in ones, tens, or thousands, have enriched its collections immeasurably, helping to place it in the top quarter of research libraries in North America.
+The University of Virginia Library has been the grateful recipient of countless gifts of rare books and manuscripts from generous alumni, faculty, and friends.
+These gifts, arriving in ones, tens, or thousands, have enriched its collections immeasurably, helping to place it in the top tier of North American research libraries.

-After decades of growth, our collections have matured, becoming both broad and deep in scope.
-We continue to build these collections, honoring our responsibility to promote the research mission of the Library and the University and to preserve the cultural heritage these institutions embody.
-Constraints of space and staff time, however, force us, like almost all libraries, to structure and focus our collecting energies.
+Constraints of space and staff time, however, compel us to structure and focus our collecting energies.
 Although our range of collecting is broad, certain books and manuscripts, potentially valuable in themselves, may not fall within it.

 Special Collections of the University of Virginia Library deeply appreciates your interest in donating materials.
 In considering any gift, please keep in mind the following criteria we use to determine its suitability for our collections.

 If you are interested in giving printed books, manuscripts, or material in other formats to the Library, please contact us and we will forward your inquiry to the appropriate curator.
 We request that you do not bring materials to the library without having first communicated with a curator.

 Upon acceptance of your gift, you will receive a letter of acknowledgment and a deed of gift.
 If you wish to claim a charitable tax deduction, the IRS requires that gifts valued at $5,000 or more be professionally appraised at the cost of the donor.
 Please let us know if you would like help finding an appraiser.